Skip to main content

 Pair another workspace

 You can connect multiple Slack workspaces to one Claude organization.
-After the first pairing, the Set up button is gone and the Slack row appears under Where Claude Tag works.
+After the first pairing, the page no longer opens on setup, and the Slack row appears under Where Claude Tag works.
 The reverse doesn’t hold.
 A Slack workspace or Enterprise Grid pairs with one Claude organization at a time.
 To move a pairing to a different Claude organization, an Owner in the organization that currently holds it must disconnect it first.
 Until then, the console refuses the new pairing as already connected to a different organization.
 Once the pairing moves, changes the previous organization’s admins make in their settings no longer reach that workspace.
 If your company has more than one Claude organization (a subsidiary with its own, for example), agree on which one holds the pairing before connecting.

 1